-It’s easy for 1-on-1s to fall by the wayside.
-We’re all super busy getting $#!τ done, and time for personal interactions gets moved to the back burner if we’re not disciplined.
-That is a huge mistake.
+But it’s easy for 1-on-1 meetings to fall by the wayside.
+We’re all busy, and time for these personal interactions often gets cut short, especially when we’re not disciplined.
+That’s a big mistake.

-In my years as a people manager, I’ve seen first-hand how critical effective meetings are when it comes to scaling your team – especially 1-on-1s.
-So “tip #0” is to actually have 1-on-1 meetings consistently (usually weekly or fortnightly).
+In my years as a people manager, I’ve seen the impact that effective meetings have when it comes to scaling your team, and this is especially true of 1-on-1 meetings.
+So, here’s a bonus tip.
+We’ll call it Tip #0: actually have 1-on-1 meetings consistently.
+Weekly or twice per month typically works best.

-Soak up these next seven tips, then have a meta-conversation with your manager or team member about putting them to use and making the most of your time together.
+These seven tips will help.
+Have a read, then chat with your team (or manager) about making the most of your time together.

 1. Share the agenda

-There are competing schools of thought as to whether 1-on-1 meetings are primarily for the benefit of the manager or for the team member.
+There are competing schools of thought on whether 1-on-1 meetings are primarily for the benefit of the manager or the team member.
 While it’s important for both parties to feel like the 1-on-1 is a legitimate use of their time, I think team members should get priority here.

-Each of my team members and I share a Trello board where we can add agenda items as they pop into our heads, track what we’ve discussed, and assign ourselves follow-up actions.
+Each member of my team and I share a Trello board where we can add agenda items as they pop into our heads, track what we’ve discussed, and assign ourselves follow-up actions.

 2. Don’t use 1-on-1 meetings for status updates

 Status updates are necessary between managers and team members.
 Plus, they’re a comfortable, familiar topic.
-For these reasons, they can easily become the focal point of 1-on-1s.
+For these reasons, they can easily become the focal point of 1-on-1 meetings.
 Don’t let this happen!

 Managers are always being advised to give feedback to their reports and talk about career goals frequently instead of saving it all for the annual review.
 Guess what?
-1-on-1s are a perfect time to have those conversations.
+1-on-1 meetings are a perfect time to have those conversations.